kenakofer/hymnsinger/docs/tags/4verse.md

 So be it, Lord, your throne shall never, like earth's proud kingdoms pass away.
-Your kinddom stands and grows forever, until there dawns your glorious day.
+Your kingdom stands and grows forever, until there dawns your glorious day.
 </td><td class='tags-box'><a class="taglink" href="{{ site.baseurl }}/tags/christian.html">christian</a><a class="taglink" href="{{ site.baseurl }}/tags/4part.html">4part</a><a class="taglink" href="{{ site.baseurl }}/tags/acapella.html">acapella</a><a class="taglink" href="{{ site.baseurl }}/tags/4verse.html">4verse</a><a class="taglink" href="{{ site.baseurl }}/tags/musicbyother.html">musicbyother</a><a class="taglink" href="{{ site.baseurl }}/tags/textbyother.html">textbyother</a><a class="taglink" href="{{ site.baseurl }}/tags/evening.html">evening</a></td></tr><tr><td class='hymn-name-box'><a href="{{ site.baseurl }}/listing/when_peace_like_a_river.html">When Peace like a River</a></td><td class='lyric-box'>When peace like a river attendeth my way, when sorrows like sea billows roll,
 whatever my lot, thou hast taught me to say, ''It is well, it is well with my soul.''